open-navigation/opennav_amd_demonstrations/README.md

 See launch files for a full set of launch configurations and options!

----

-ANALYSIS HERE on performance (charts/graphs: CPU )

----

 ## Demonstrations

 TODO show gifs of the 3 that hyperlink to the youtube or code or demos package

----
+## Metrics

+TODO metrics / marketing / etc - 'so much compute left over while navigating urban with 3D slam/localization, 3d lidar processing, autonomy, at 2m/s. etc. Super powerful machine, love the opportunity this presents in a 80W package'.

+ANALYSIS HERE on performance (charts/graphs: CPU )

 ## Build